 Children may become unconscious and fall down and their eyes may roll back in head when they are affected with convulsion.
 In such cases it is necessary to take the child to the doctor immediately.
 Let us take a look at the causes and symptoms of convulsions and some ways to treat it.

-What causes convulsions
+What causes convulsions?

-It is difficult to say what is the exact cause of convulsions.
+It is difficult to say what the exact cause of convulsions is.
 In most children aged between one and three years, convulsions are often linked to the development of a high fever.
 The child's nervous system is immature and often cannot handle a high temperature the same way that an adult does.
 Thus, sometimes, the fever stimulates the nerves controlling the muscles and these, in turn, contract violently.
 Remember that febrile convulsions are not as frightening as they look.

-What happens when a child has convulsions
+What happens when a child has convulsions?

 Convulsions due to fever usually only last a minute or two.
 When your child has a fit, she will probably lose consciousness and begin to twitch uncontrollably.
 She will clamp her jaws shut tightly and breathe heavily.
 Her eyes will roll back into her head and she will froth at the mouth.
 She may even become incontinent.
 Children usually fall asleep after the convulsions have passed.

-What do I do when my child has a fit
+What do I do when my child has a fit?